President Trump sounds the same. His White House - so far - couldn't be more different - World News

 He later toured fire-ravaged Los Angeles, where he clashed with local officials on live television, making false assertions about water policies and minimizing concerns about hazardous waste — all while wearing a black version of his signature “MAGA” campaign hat.

 “Trump 2.0 is amazing.
-He gives zero f—-, drops truth bombs, and it’s glorious to watch,” quipped Matt Rooney, a pro-Trump writer and radio host, marveling at one moment on the trip, Trump’s back-and-forth in California with a Democratic congressman berating the nation’s largest state about its handling of wildfires.
+He gives zero f—-, drops truth bombs, and it’s glorious to watch,” quipped Matt Rooney, a pro-Trump writer and radio host, marveling at one back-and-forth with a Democratic congressman.

 The next day, Trump was in Las Vegas.
 After touting his plan to end taxes on tips, he made a surprise visit to the floor of the Circa Resort & Casino, where he was welcomed with loud cheers and a “USA!” chant.
 One man approaching a nearby roulette table bellowed, “Give me $47 on No. 47!”